 This project is linking clinical data from six hospitals to a common administrative database to conduct comparative effectiveness research (CER) studies.

-This study is examining the effectiveness of the I-PASS Handoff Bundle in accelerating the adoption of safer communication practices in pediatric hospitals.
-It was developed within the Pediatric Research in Inpatient Settings (PRIS) network and is endorsed by the Initiative for Innovation in Pediatric Education (IIPE).
+This study is examining the effectiveness of a "resident handoff bundle" in accelerating adoption of safer communication practices in pediatric hospitals, and was developed within the PRIS network and endorsed by the Initiative for Innovation in Pediatric Education (IIPE).